Albatross: An optimistic consensus algorithm: Synchronization

 \section{Synchronization}

-New nodes who want to join the network need a way of synchronizing with the blockchain, since the only information they start with is the \textit{genesis} block, which is hardcoded into the client software.
-However, the way in which they synchronize depends on what type of node they are: \textit{archival}, \textit{full} or \textit{light}.
+New nodes who want to join the network need a way of synchronizing with the blockchain since the only information they start with is the \textit{genesis} block, which is hardcoded into the client software.
+We propose three different types of nodes that vary in the amount of data stored and needed to synchronize.
+More details about the proposed synchronization methods can be found in Nimiq's state sync paper~\cite{berrang2023fast}.